 You don’t need to be so strict.
 But you should schedule a time of the day that you can set aside to write your book.
 It might be in the morning or evening for one or two hours.

-Depending on your family or work commitments, you may not be able to plan for seven days a week.
-So choose the days you can to fit in with your life.
+Depending on your family or work commitments, you may not be able to plan for seven days a week, especially if you are working full time.
+So choose the days you can fit in with your life.